The combinatorics of the colliding bullets problem: Counting configurations with general restrictions

 \begin{lem} Let $n\ge 2$.
 If ${\cal P}_m$ holds for all $m\le n$, then ${\cal P}_{n+1}^{(1)}$ holds. \end{lem}

 \begin{lem} Let $n\ge 2$.
 If ${\cal P}_n$ holds, then ${\cal P}_{n+1}^{(2)}$ holds. \end{lem}

-Observe that Lemma~\ref{lem:ind1} is what make the link between the original bullet colliding problem and the models with constraint above precise.
-The proof of Lemma~\ref{lem:ind3} is straightforward and we present it immediately.
-The proofs of Lemmas~\ref{lem:ind1} and~\ref{lem:ind2} are presented in Sections~\ref{sub:proof_of_lemma1} and~\ref{sub:proof_of_lemma2}, respectively.
+Observe that Lemma~\ref{lem:ind1} is what makes the link between the original bullet colliding problem and the models with constraints described above precise.
+The proofs of these three Lemmas are presented in the next Sections..